Helping endowments better align their investments with their mission

 It is a long-standing paradox that foundations give grants to achieve specific social or environmental objectives – yet their endowments are often not invested with those same objectives in mind.

-A few organisations are seeking to deliver positive impact through their investment portfolios.
-But wider adoption has been deterred by the ongoing perception that impact investing involves lower financial returns, can be complex to deliver, or lacks suitable investments.
+A growing number of organisations are seeking to deliver positive impact through their investment portfolios alongside financial returns.
+However, wider adoption has been deterred by the ongoing perception that impact investing involves lower financial returns, can be complex to deliver, or lacks suitable investments.

 Project lead